How To Block Calls from Private Numbers on Android

 Again, different cell providers handle this in different ways so check yours to see what is possible.

 An unknown number is different from a private number.
 A private number withholds their caller ID and shows Private Number on your phone display.
 An unknown number will show a number you don’t recognize.
 These are easier to block as your phone can identify the caller and filter as appropriate.

 The easiest time to block a number is after receiving a call from it.

 - Open your dialer app and select the number that just called.

-- Select the three dot menu icon in the bottom right of the new window.
+- Select the two dot menu icon in the top right of the new window.

 From that moment on, your phone will automatically reject calls from that number.
 It won’t ring or notify you of the call but they will appear in your calls list as blocked.